You are placed into one of these courses:

 1 credit/15 hours

-Offered at beginning and intermediate levels and includes supporting vocabulary for success in the core course.
+Offered at the beginning level and includes supporting vocabulary for success in the core course.
 Classes incorporate activities outside the classroom to practice language skills.

 3 credits/45 hours

-This course examines Italian culture through the perspective of food, art, and sports, each of which is central to the national identity.
+In this course, you’ll examine Italian culture through dedicated modules on food, art, and society, each of which is central to the national identity.
 Classroom study is enhanced by excursions and site visits.
-Students choose one of the topic areas for a group project that they present to the rest of the class.
+Then, you’ll choose one of the topic areas for a project (group or individual) to present to the rest of the class.

 This course will cover: